WATonomous/wato_monorepo/docs/carla.md

 **Ensure that you have a good understanding of ROS and writing ROS nodes before proceeding**

-The currently recommended (and the simplest) way of using a ROS Node to interact with CARLA is to simply edit the already setup CARLA sample node (currently only in Python unfortunately).
-Since the package (and all required CARLA and ROS dependencies) is already fully setup the only file you need to edit is the `carla_sample_node.py` found under `wato_monorepo_v2/src/simulation/carla_sample_node/carla_sample_node/`.
-Since the container is setup with a volume, simply restart the containers with `watod down` followed by `watod up` (or any other method to restart the containers) and the node should be rebuilt and launched with the changes you made to `carla_sample_node.py`.
-The sample node currently shows how to publish a message to enable (and keep enabled) autopilot, subsribe to the GNSS sensor topic and output the data to the console.
+Currently there is a CARLA sample node setup (written in Python) shows how to publish a message to enable (and keep enabled) autopilot, subsribe to the GNSS sensor topic and output the data to the console.
+What is probably most helpful from the sample node is the Dockerfile located in `wato_monorepo_v2/docker/simulation/carla_sample_node/carla_sample_node.Dockerfile`, where you can find all the CARLA related messages that should be installed when building your own ROS nodes that interact with CARLA.

 ## CARLA Visualization using Foxglove Studio